 Typically, melanoma in situ is an irregular pigmented patch of skin.
 It often has the ABCDE criteria:

 Untreated, melanoma in situ slowly enlarges.
-Some in-situ melanomas develop foci (a center of a morbid process) or a more potentially dangerous, invasive form of melanoma.
+Some in-situ melanomas develop foci (a centre of a morbid process) or a more potentially dangerous, invasive form of melanoma.

-Differentials for melanoma in situ include invasive melanoma, another form of skin cancer, and a benign skin lesion such as a melanocytic naevus or lentigo.
-These may have been clinically described as atypical naevus or atypical solar lentigo.
+Differential diagnoses for melanoma in situ include invasive melanoma, other forms of skin cancer, and benign skin lesions, such as a melanocytic naevus or lentigo (these may have been clinically described as atypical naevus or atypical solar lentigo).

 Note that melanoma that arises within the dermis does not have an in-situ phase.
 Dermal subtypes of melanoma include:

-Melanoma in situ may be suspected clinically or by dermatoscopy.
+Melanoma in situ may be suspected clinically or by dermoscopy.

 Diagnosis is confirmed by histological examination of the tumour and finding malignant melanocytes confined to the epidermis and epidermal adnexal structures.
 Breslow thickness is not reported for melanoma in situ.

 Multiple sections through the specimen should be examined to ensure there are no areas of invasive disease.
-Immunohistochemical stains such as MITF and SOX10 may aid diagnosis .
+Immunohistochemical stains, such as micropthalmia-associated transcription factor (MITF) and Sry-related HMG-BOX gene 10 (SOX10), may aid diagnosis .

-Non-surgical options may be considered in selected cases of melanoma in situ where surgery is contraindicated, including imiquimod cream (off label), intralesional interferon-α, radiation therapy and laser therapy.
+Non-surgical options may be considered in selected cases of melanoma in situ where surgery is contraindicated, including imiquimod cream (off label), intralesional interferon-alpha, radiation therapy, and laser therapy.
 Recurrence rates are high with these second-line treatments.

 Patients with melanoma in situ have the same life expectancy as the general population.
 Further problems are rare from melanoma in situ because the malignant cells within the epidermis have no metastatic potential.
 However, a small focus of invasive disease may have beeen missed due to the impracticability of evaluating every part of a large skin lesion.